Anemia: Cancer Treatment Side Effect

-Anemia is a condition that can make you feel very tired, short of breath, and lightheaded.
-Other signs of anemia may include feeling dizzy or faint, headaches, a fast heartbeat, and/or pale skin.
+Anemia can make you feel very tired, short of breath, and lightheaded.
+Signs of anemia may also include feeling dizzy or faint, headaches, a fast heartbeat, and/or pale skin.

 Ways to Manage Anemia